17zuoye/etl_utils/README.markdown

 Requirements about `iteratable_object`:

-1. Iteratable data structure, e.g. list like or dict like object, any orm query.
+1. Iteratable data structure, e.g. list like or dict like object, any orm query, or file object.
 2. Exist a way to fetch total count of this `iteratable_object`.

 #### 2.2. `uprint`